Openscapes Reflections Booklet

 Hi!
 I’m Ileana, a core member of the Openscapes team.
 I learned about open data science as a first year PhD student and these tools have transformed how I do my work.
 Going from never hearing about open science before to implementing these strategies and tools is challenging!
 We don’t expect you to do it all in these next few weeks.
 This is a space to study your own habits and workflows so we can improve incrementally and help each other.

 Hi!
-I’m Julie, a core member of the Openscapes team and also director.
-Since I first felt empowered by the R coding community I’ve made it a priority to welcome and support as many others as possible.
-I never thought I was a “computer person”, and I have been encouraged and built skills with many mentors and coaches along the way.
+I’m Julie, a core member of the Openscapes team and founding director.
+Since I first felt empowered by the R coding community I’ve made it my career to welcome and support as many others as possible.
+In early PhD years I didn’t think I was a “computer person”, and I have been encouraged and built skills with many mentors and coaches along the way.
 I have learned how to experiment and incorporate the new things I learn into my daily work, and gained confidence with data, code, facilitation, and speaking up.
 I’m excited to have this time to reflect with you!

 Please ask us your questions!
-We look forward to learning together with you on this journey in the first iteration of this program.
+We look forward to learning together with you on this journey as we iterate this program each year.

 This Booklet